This blog may contain affiliate links. Read our disclosure policy for more info.

 Thanks for reading!

-Although parking may now be banned at Moraine Lake, thanks to this Earlybird Explorer tour to Moraine Lake it’s still possible to see the sunrise in a calm and intimate setting, away from the buzzing of the crowds.
+Although parking may now be banned at Moraine Lake, thanks to shuttle and tour options, it’s still possible to see the sunrise in a calm and intimate setting, away from the buzzing of the crowds.
 We highly recommend coming first thing in the morning if you can.
-It’s an unforgettable experience!
+It’s an unforgettable experience and truly my favorite way to see Moraine Lake!

 We hope you’ve enjoyed this blog and it’s helped you plan your sunrise trip to Moraine Lake.
 If you’re planning a Rocky Mountain getaway check out our other Banff blogs and these helpful articles below: